Student Guide to Appeal Procedures

 - any other relevant documentation.

-The written appeal is submitted to the Student Records Office which sends the appeal to the Departmental Review Committee.
+The written appeal is submitted to the Departmental Review Committee via the Student Records Office.
 The Student Records Office notifies the student in writing of the result of the appeal.
 The instructor is fully informed of the appeal.

-A student who has reason to believe and can demonstrate that the Departmental Review Committee did not give the appeal a fair hearing may appeal the Committee’s decision on procedural grounds in writing to the Senate Appeals Committee through the Student Records Office.
+A student who has reason to believe and can demonstrate that the Departmental Review Committee did not give the appeal a fair hearing may appeal the Committee’s decision on procedural grounds in writing to the Senate Appeals Committee through the Academic Advising Office.

 Appeals for Deferred Exams and Incomplete Coursework